 The NHS speaks a language of its own

-Whenever I phone to make an appointment at local hospitals, I am asked “do you want an Interpreter?”
+Whenever I phone to make an appointment at London hospitals, I am asked “do you want an Interpreter?”
 I am ofen tempted to say yes, as the NHS seems to speak a language of its own.
 Doctors and Nurses have their own interpretation of the

 Here is my guide to current Acronyms and Jargon – with an explanation of what I THINK they mean